-We are currently undertaking clinical trials of SD-101 and DV281, including combination studies with other oncology agents, and expect to commence clinical trials for other product candidates in our immuno-oncology pipeline in the future.
-Our strategy with respect to development of SD-101 and DV281 involves combination studies with other oncology agents.
-While we believe that this combination agent approach increases the potential for success, these clinical trials are dependent on continuing access to the other oncology agents, and for combination studies that are pursuant to a collaboration they are contingent on agreement with our combination agent study partners regarding the use of the other agents, concurrence on a protocol and supply of clinical materials.
-Most of our combination agent study partners, such as Merck & Co. ("Merck"), are significantly larger than we are and are conducting various other combination studies with other immuno-oncology agents and collaborators.
+We are currently winding down existing clinical trials of SD-101 and DV281, including combination studies with other oncology agents, and seeking strategic alternatives for these product candidates.
+Most of our combination agent study partners, such as Merck & Co. ("Merck"), are significantly larger than we are and have conducted various other combination studies with other immuno-oncology agents and collaborators.
 We are not certain these clinical trials will be successful, or that even if successful we would be able to reach agreement to conduct larger, more extensive clinical trials required to achieve regulatory approval for a combination product candidate regimen.
 In addition, results from smaller, earlier stage clinical studies may not be representative of larger, controlled clinical trials that would be required in order to obtain regulatory approval of a product candidate or a combination of product candidates.